Muhao-Chen/muhao-chen.github.io/_pages/teaching.md

     * If you are interested in exploring research opportunities within our lab, kindly forward your CV to muhaochen@uky.edu.

 - Students Mentoring
-    * Mr. Ryan A. Kodura, Structural/Civil Engineering and Mathematics (minor)
+    * Ryan A. Kodura, Structural/Civil Engineering and Mathematics (minor)
-    * Mr. Junheng Yao, Mechanical Enginnering
+    * Junheng Yao, Mechanical Engineering
-    * Mr. Siddharth Sundar, Engineering Internship Program at Lafayette High School
+    * Siddharth Sundar, Engineering Internship Program at Lafayette High School

 - Class Teaching
     * AER599 - Orbital Mechanics and Spacecraft Dynamics (2023 Fall, For both Undergraduates & Graduates)